analog-nico/pxl-mongodb/README.md

     })
 ```

+First parameter `uri`:
+- The sql connection string that is used to connect to the database using the [`sequelize` library](https://www.npmjs.com/package/sequelize)
-- First parameter `uri`: The mongoDB connection string that is used to connect to the database using the [`mongodb` library](https://www.npmjs.com/package/mongodb)
+- The mongoDB connection string that is used to connect to the database using the [`mongodb` library](https://www.npmjs.com/package/mongodb)
+- The elasticsearch connection string that is used to connect to the database using the [`elasticsearch` library](https://www.npmjs.com/package/elasticsearch)
+Second parameter `connectionOptions`:
-- Second parameter `connectionOptions`: Additional options to configure the connection.
+- Additional options to configure the connection.
 For details see the [`mongodb` API docs](http://mongodb.github.io/node-mongodb-native/2.2/api/MongoClient.html#.connect).
 - Returns a promise with the collection objects as shown above.
 For details see the [`mongodb` API docs](http://mongodb.github.io/node-mongodb-native/2.2/api/Collection.html).

 And finally: